jinlab-washu/Jin-lab.manual/seq_analysis_protocols/ruddle_exome_hg19.md

 1. Create data structure required for rms GATKExome.rms

     - can use ycga Fastq and provide a text sample.

+2. Run rms script in data directory

-- Open a new tmux seesion
-`tmux new -s $myproject` where `$myproject` is the name you give it
+    2a.
+Open a new tmux session `tmux new -s $myproject` where `$myproject` is the name you give it<br>
+    2b.
+Move to the directory containing your data `cd /path_to_data`<br>
+    2c.
+Run `rms /home/bioinfo/software/knightlab/bin_Apr2019/gatkExome.rms $-19 $sample_dir` where `$-19` specifies the reference and `$sample_dir` tells the script where to look for the data.
+If you are in the directory containing your data (followed step 2b), you should use a `*` here to tell the script to look at everything in the current directory.<br>

+      - For example, `rms /home/bioinfo/software/knightlab/bin_Apr2019/gatkExome.rms -19 *` will run the script on every sample in your current directory<br>
+      - Use `-38` for hg38 reference instead of hg19